-Except with respect to Class R6 shares, if you purchase Fund shares through an Investment Professional, a broker dealer, or other financial intermediary, the Fund may pay for sub-transfer agent, recordkeeping and/or similar administrative services.
+Current and retired Victory Fund trustees and the officers, directors, trustees, employees, and family members of employees of the Adviser or Affiliated Providers are eligible to purchase the lowest expense share class offered by a Fund.
+In the case of Class A shares, such purchases are not subject to a front-end sales charge.
+"Affiliated Providers" are affiliates of the Adviser and organizations that provide services to the Trust.
+Member Class shares are primarily intended for purchase directly from the Victory Funds.
+In the event you purchase the Fund or hold your shares through an Investment Professional, a broker dealer, or other financial intermediary, the Fund may pay for sub-transfer agent, recordkeeping and/or similar administrative services.
 In addition, the Adviser (and its affiliates) may make substantial payments out of its own resources, including the profits from the advisory fees the Adviser receives from the Funds, to affiliated and unaffiliated dealers or other Investment Professionals and service providers for distribution, administrative and/or shareholder servicing activities.
 The Adviser also may reimburse the Distributor (or the Distributor's affiliates) for making these payments.
 Some of these distribution-related payments may be made to dealers or other Investment Professionals for marketing, promotional or related expenses; these payments are often referred to as "revenue sharing."
-The Adviser (and its affiliates) also may pay fixed fees for the listing of a Fund on a broker-dealer's or financial intermediary's system.
-Such payments are not considered to be revenue sharing payments.

 In some circumstances, these types of payments may create an incentive for a dealer or Investment Professional or its representatives to recommend or offer shares of the Victory Funds to its customers.
 You should ask your dealer or Investment Professional for more details about any such payments it receives.
-No compensation, administrative payments, sub-transfer agency payments or service payments are paid to broker-dealers or other financial intermediaries from Fund assets, or from the resources of the Adviser or its affiliates on sales of or investments in Class R6 shares.